ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 + Roles of BLE devices
 + Advertisements (Broadcasting, Discovery, Advertisement parameters, Advertisement data)
-+ Connection establishment (initiating connections, accepting connections, Connection parameters)
++ Connection establishment (initiating connections, accepting connections, connection parameters)
 + Security

 The different roles of a Bluetooth LE device are:

 + Broadcaster: a device that sends out Advertisements and does not receive packets or allow connections from others.
 + Observer: a device that listens to others sending out Advertising Packets but does not initiate a connection with an Advertising device.
 + Central: a device that discovers and listens to other devices that are Advertising, and can connect to the advertising device.
-In our tutorial, this will be our laptop which recieves the IMu data from the Arduino Nano 33 IOT.
+In our tutorial, this will be our laptop, which receives the IMU data from the Arduino Nano 33 IOT.
 + Peripheral: a device that Advertises and accepts Connections from Central devices.
 In our tutorial, this will be the Arduino Nano 33 IOT, which advertises its IMU Data service and accepts a connecting from our laptop.

-Note that some BLE devices can act as multiple of these roles depending on the contex.
-For ewxample, a smartphone may act as a Central device when communicating with a smartwatch and also act as a peripheral when downloading a file from another smartphone.
+Note that some BLE devices can act as multiple of these roles, depending on the context.
+For example, a smartphone may act as a central device when communicating with a smartwatch and also act as a peripheral when downloading a file from another smartphone.